Run the Business, Change the Business

 With stricter compliance covering international organisations, Sarbanes–Oxley legislation, and increasing freedom of information standards, information management requirements have changed radically.
 From a priority of ‘nice to have’, the 21st century need to ‘comply or face heavy penalties’ has led to the purchase of content platforms such as Microsoft’s massively powerful SharePoint.

 But without an Information Architecture (IA) and a taxonomy that makes sense for the organisation, SharePoint is not much better than a shared network drive.
 Speak to users and many would prefer to use a shared drive instead, because it is simpler for them.
+It’s something that has to be developed incrementally and this requires informed leadership.

 Strategy, Governance and Information Architecture References